 Koolyanobbing – Place of Large Rocks

-Further north of Koolyanobbing (accessible via dirt track) is Bungalbin Range.
+Further north of Koolyanobbing, accessible via a dirt track, is the Bungalbin Range located.
 It has some spectacular rock formations and scenery, surpassed only by the Hammersley Range in Western Australia.